stephaniecrocker91/rock-paper-scissors/README.md

   <img src="assets/images/mobile-launch-display.png" width="500px">

-*   Play Round Modal: which loads once the user has submited the form.
-The form takes the player name and uses it below.
+*   Play Round Modal: which loads once the user has submitted the form.
+The form takes the players name and uses it below.
     * Same header
     * Round number
     * 3 clickable buttons labelled: Rock, Paper and Scissors.